-I returned to my vehicle with my ‘king and queen,’ and watched the man and his buddy walk off, worrying for the safety of the animal with no leash and fearing the inevitable.
-And I just waited until I could see them no more.
-For some reason, I just started to tear up, both of my companions becoming unusually quiet.
-I called out to God: “Lord, it’s not fair.
+Steven returned to his vehicle with his ‘king and queen,’ and watched the man and his buddy walk off, worrying for the safety of the animal with no leash and fearing the inevitable.
+Steven waited until he could see them no more.
+For some reason, he started to tear up, both of his companions became unusually quiet.
+He called out to God, “Lord, it’s not fair.
 These two labs have everything including a home, lots of friends and a great life.
 Who knows what will happen to that man and his dog.
 It’s just not fair…” And then, something wonderful happened.
-I believed I could hear the Lord speak to me.
-It was a calm but strong voice that made perfect sense: “Your dogs are blessed because they have you … just like you are blessed because you have Me.”
-I don’t have any dogs today and maybe and hopefully that will change sometime in the future.
-But I never forgot my Labs or the way God used them to bring a remarkable amount of joy to my heart.
-In fact, I’m smiling right now as I’m writing this.
-I’ll never forget that hot, balmy afternoon in front of the gas station when the Lord got my attention and let me know how much I mean to Him.Leave a comment (2 comments)
+Steven believed he could hear the Lord speaking to him.
+It was a calm but strong voice that made perfect sense, “Your dogs are blessed because they have you … just like you are blessed because you have Me.”
+Steven never forgot the way God used the Labs to bring a remarkable amount of joy to his heart, and how the Lord got his attention to let him know how much, not only he, but we all mean to Him.Leave a comment (2 comments)